Looking to take a road trip across Northern California?

 Whether you head off to see giant redwoods or to catch a glimpse of mountains and waterfalls, you won’t be disappointed with the plethora of twisting, winding roads on these incredible scenic drives in Northern California.

-And when you’re done checking out Northern California, why not head due south to check out a very different side of this state!
+Don’t forget to take a Lake Tahoe scenic drive, and when you’re done checking out Northern California, why not head due south to check out a very different side of this state!
 Southern California has its own set of adventures, including the possibility of road tripping into some of the most beautiful and safe places in Mexico.

 So are you ready for the wild ride of road tripping California?!
 Let’s go!